hphelion/docs.hpcloud.com/apispecs/nova/open_stack_compute_api.md

     	"code": 404}}

-The OverLimit fault is generated when a rate limit threshold is exceeded.
+The OverLimit fault is generated when any limit threshold is exceeded.
 When an OverLimit fault occurs, the time in seconds after which another request is allowed in returned in the `Retry-After` response header.
-An explanation of why the request was rate   in the `details` attribute of the response.
+An explanation of why the request was rejected is returned in the `details` attribute of the response.

 Fault Response, Over Limit: XML